gungun974/bun-image-transform/README.md

 ## How to installed it

-You will first need a minimum version of v1.0.3 of Bun.
-**_This version is not yet available, and without the changes from pull request oven-sh/bun#5477, the plugin will not be able to transform images with the Bun Runtime._**

 For now, Bun Image Transform is not yet available on NPM, but later on, you'll simply need to run a bun install of the package.

 ## Usages